-Operating Agreement: SOV is organized as a taxable limited liability company in order that third-party investors could invest in limited member equity interest and receive specific individual allocations of Virginia Rehabilitation Tax Credits (which SOV earned for the qualified rehabilitation expenditures of VHS' location at 428 North Boulevard, commonly known as "Battle Abbey") that were agreed upon in the entity formation documents.
-During 2017 and 2016, the limited members contributed capital of \$158,723 and \$2,613,653, respectively.
+Operating Agreement: SOV is organized as a taxable limited liability company in order that third-party investors could invest in limited member equity interests and receive specific individual allocations of Virginia Rehabilitation Tax Credits (which SOV earned for the qualified rehabilitation expenditures of VHS' location at 428 North Boulevard, commonly known as "Battle Abbey") that were agreed upon in the entity formation documents.
+During 2017, the limited members contributed capital of \$158,723.
 No further capital contributions are expected to be received.